SimplyVlad/time-series-xg-forecasting/README.md

 4. Hyperparameter tuning
 5. Time series cross validation

-The repo is self-contained and is designed to run in Google Colab.
+The repo is self-contained and is designed to be run in Google Colab.
 But you can run it locally by adjusting the files directories.